Widow Crim’s East Texas oil well confirmed existence of the largest oilfield in the lower-48 states.

 Crim was not a difficult man to find, according to Pirtle, who also wrote The Man Who Believed in Fortune Tellers.
 He cited Hays’ sister saying, “You just pick out the man in the raggedest britches and the slouchiest hat.”

 The fortunes of Kilgore’s mercantile store owner changed forever on December 28, 1930 – as did those of many who lived on the 140,000 acres in five counties above the East Texas oilfield.

 No sooner had the oil wells come in than Malcolm Crim, owner-operator of his family’s local general store, with whom everyone in town did business, declared that all debts were forgiven.
 Crim invited his customers down to the store where he tore up their IOU papers into scraps and burned them saying “we’re wiping the slate clean, we’re even with everybody.”

+He knew what conditions were like for his fellow citizens and he knew immediately how the discovery of oil would change all of their situations for the better.
 It was also an early example of the many similar charitable acts for the good of the community that the Crims performed in the following years. – From Neal Campbell, Words and Pictures.